What are your ‘Health and safety’ responsibilities?

 It's standard practice for an employee to report to their line manager if they’re unwell and unable to come into work.

-Your policy should make it clear that texting or emailing is acceptable so that people with hearing loss can easily inform their manager when they can't come into work.
+Your policy should make it clear that texting or emailing is acceptable so that staff with hearing loss can easily inform their manager when they can't come into work.

 Thought is rarely given to how a person with hearing loss can communicate in the event of a lift breaking down.